Samabaj: Lost Maya City Submerged in Lake Atitlan

 San Pedro was an important Mayan town then, even before the Tzu'tujil and Kaqchikel arrived here from Mexico beginning around 1000 AD.

-A stone yoke used in the sacred ball game was found in San Pedro.
+A stone yoke used in the sacred ball game was found in San Pedro la Laguna.
 The presence of a ball court means San Pedro played a major role in the local culture.

-One of the earliest known Mayan calendars was discovered here in 1685, when it was a Kaqchikel town.
-So beneath the cobblestone streets and coffee plantations of San Pedro—perhaps beneath your very hotel room—lie the ruins of an ancient Mayan city.
-In 2015, an archaeological dig revealed the site, divided into areas for homes, ceremonies, farming and other activities, dates back to Late Preclassic, around 100 AD.
+One of the earliest known Mayan calendar boards was discovered here in 1685, when it was a Kaqchikel town.
+So beneath the cobblestone streets and coffee plantations of San Pedro — perhaps beneath your very hotel room — lie the ruins of an ancient Mayan city.

 The End of their World